WalletUnCon/notes.2023.walletuncon.org/sessions/Hugo_Montenegro-Wallets_SUCK_at_sending_money.md

 ## Notes

-- Questions: what is a crypto wallets?
-- If you don't have internet then wallets
-- Crypto users are a proper subset of tradfi users
 - PayPal in the late 90s and early 00s had a very strong acquisition mechanism through viral onboarding
-- There are over 100 VC funded wallet startups in crypto
-- Some random comments about cats
 - how to connect crypto and tradfi
     - zkp2p -> decentralised offramp
 - Links are an alternative for dealing with the complexities.
 Examples: Peanut Protocol, Daimo.xyz, TipLink, Beam Wallet